Facts about UK Newts in your pond and their life cycle:

 - Mentha aquatica

-- Myosotis scorpioides & Myosotis scorpioides alba
+- Myosotis scorpioides & Myosotis scorpioides mixed

 - Myriophyllum Red Stem